isaacnmm/pestpolicy-hugo2XX/content/posts/what-happens-if-you-dont-paint-over-primer/index.md

 Moreover, the paint molecules may not be highly compatible with the primary surface material the primer is formulated to create a suitable bond between finish paint and surface material.

 ###  b.
-Non
-- Uniformity on paint Color and Sheen
+Non-Uniformity on paint Color and Sheen

-Unprimed surface forms a non
-- uniform finish impression (between paint color and sheen) due to unmatched paint seepage over the primary surface material.
-Usually, the paint is absorbed (by the primary surface material) unevenly from point to point upon application, thus leading to non
+Unprimed surface forms a non-uniform finish impression (between paint color and sheen) due to unmatched paint seepage over the primary surface material.
+Usually, the paint is absorbed (by the primary surface material) unevenly from point to point upon application, thus leading to non-uniformity.
-- uniformity.

 The primed surface material has sealed poles and highly quenched porous section and thus wont cause uneven paint absorption during paint application primer act as a leveler solvent that eliminates low surface contact and boost the sheen impression. > See Also: > Primer for Oak Cabinets